rishabh0com/weather_app/README.md

 - JavaScript
 - API integrations
 <br>

 ## Installation

-Provide a step-by-step guide on how to set up the project locally.
-For example:
+<i>Provide a step-by-step guide on how to set up the project locally.
+For example:</i>

 1. Clone the repository:
    ```bash